Renewing Wedding Vows - Examples and Sample Vows for a Wedding Vow Renewal Ceremony

 "When you first joined hands and hearts 40 years ago, you did not know where life would take you.
 You promised to love, honor and cherish one another through all things.
 Life has surely brought you both wonderful blessings and difficult tribulations.
 Therefore, you have fulfilled your promise.
 And God is smiling!
 So, as you come here today to reaffirm your wedding vows and as you reflect back over all the years as husband and wife, do you now reaffirm the vows you took 40 years ago?
 If so, repeat after me.

-"You are mine, my love, and I am yours, as ordained by God from the beginning of time.
+- "You are mine, my love, and I am yours, as ordained by God from the beginning of time.
 God brought us together, kept us together.
+You are God's gift to me, my priceless treasure, my blessing for life.
+May God bless us as we come together before our family and friends to renew our pledge of love to one another, eternal."

 Try the following to help you with the writing of your personalized wedding vows: